deepinv/deepinv/docs/source/user_guide/training/datasets.rst

   If you have a dataset of measurements only `(y)` or `(y, params)` you should modify it such that it returns `(torch.nan, y)` or `(torch.nan, y, params)`

-All datasets shoud inherit from :class:`deepinv.datasets.BaseDataset` which checks that the dataset is compatible (e.g. to be used with :class:`deepinv.Trainer` or :class:`deepinv.test`).
+All datasets shoud inherit from :class:`deepinv.datasets.ImageDataset` which checks that the dataset is compatible (e.g. to be used with :class:`deepinv.Trainer` or :class:`deepinv.test`).

 We provide dataset classes for you to easily load in your own data: